-The answer to these questions and the deets on how to make the scones are coming up!
+The answer to these questions and deets on how to make the scones coming up!

-The ingredient list includes whole wheat pastry flour, as well as buttermilk and baking soda.
+The list includes whole wheat pastry flour, as well as buttermilk and baking soda.

-Believe it or not, whole wheat flour pastry flour does not add a grainy flavor to the scones.
-It just adds a bit more nutrition in the form of vitamins, minerals, and fiber.
+Flours: Believe it or not, whole wheat flour pastry flour does not make the scones taste grainy.
+It just adds more nutrition in the form of vitamins, minerals, and fiber.
 Feel free to substitute an equal amount of all-purpose flour for the whole wheat pastry flour.

 If your grocery store doesn’t carry whole wheat pastry flour, you can order it online from Bob’s Red Mill.
-You’ll see that whole-grain foods company offers various sizes.
+It’s available in various sizes.

 If you avoid wheat-based products, substitute gluten-free flour for the entire two and a half cups of flour called for in the recipe.

-I prefer to use buttermilk and baking soda in combo with the baking powder so the scones don’t have a harsh aftertaste.
-It’s easier to only baking powder, but you’ll need a large amount to fluff up your scones.
-This can lead to a poorer flavor.
+Leaveners: I prefer to use buttermilk and baking soda in combo with the baking powder to minimize any harsh aftertaste.
+Although it’s easier to use only baking powder, the amount needed to fluff the scones can lead to a poorer flavor.

 What if you don’t have buttermilk in your fridge or can’t find any at the store?
 Simply add 2 teaspoons of vinegar to a cup of milk and let it sit for 10 minutes.